Reliability mechanisms

 Maintenance mode

-When performing maintenance on nodes that are running virtual machines, there is a risk of disrupting their operation.
-To avoid this, you can put the node into maintenance mode after migrating all virtual machines to other available nodes.
+When working on nodes with virtual machines running, there is a risk of disrupting their performance.
+To avoid this, you can put a node into the maintenance mode and migrate the virtual machines to other free nodes.

 d8 k drain <nodename> --ignore-daemonsets --delete-emptydir-data

-If you only need to evict virtual machines from the node, you can use a more precise command with filtering by the label that corresponds to virtual machines.
-For this, run the following command:
+If you need to evict only virtual machines off the node, run the following command:

 d8 k drain <nodename> --pod-selector vm.kubevirt.internal.virtualization.deckhouse.io/name --delete-emptydir-data